Easy leche merengada (cinnamon-lemon ice milk)

-How to make a refreshing cinnamon and lemon flavored milk drink
+How to make a refreshing milk drink infused with cinnamon and lemon

-This cinnamon infused cold milk drink will make your tongue happy with its simple yet yummy taste.
+Leche merengada is as cinnamon infused cold milk drink that will make your tongue happy with its simple yet yummy taste.

-Learn how to make leche merengada: it’s actually quite easy and surprisingly good.
+In this post I’ll show you how to make leche merengada at home: it’s actually quite easy and surprisingly good!

-You’ll also love how the aroma of cinnamon and lemon will fill your kitchen as you make this drink recipe!
+And I promise you, the aroma of cinnamon and lemon that will fill your kitchen as you make this drink is also lovely!

 What is leche merengada?